Finite-momentum Cooper pairing in proximitized altermagnets: Results

 Plugging Eq.\ (\ref{eq:CCP}) into Eq.\ (\ref{eq:free-energy}), we obtain the supercurrent as $ I_{s}(\delta_\phi)=(e/\hbar)\partial F_{\delta_\phi}/\partial\delta_\phi=I_{c}\sin(\delta_\phi)$, where the critical current reads

-Note that a positive $I_{c}$ corresponds to a $0$-junction, whereas a negative $I_{c}$ indicates a $\pi$-junction where the system has an intrinsic $\pi$ phase difference across the junction.
-For $W\gg \{L,1/\sqrt{\mu}J\}$, $I_{c}$ can be found as
+A positive $I_{c}$ corresponds to a $0$-junction, whereas a negative $I_{c}$ indicates a $\pi$-junction where the system has an intrinsic $\pi$ phase difference across the junction at the ground state.
+Here, we ignore the correction from side boundary reflections.
+This is justified for $L \apprle W$, as we show in the Supplementary Information~\citep{SupplementaryMaterial}.
+For large widths and chemical potentials $W\gg L\gg 1/(\sqrt{\mu}J)$, we can evaluate $\int dx{}_{1}'D(x',L;x_{1}',0)$ in a similar way as the order parameter.
+It turns out to be constant in $x'$.
+This allows us to find $I_{c}$ analytically as

 The agreement between the formula in Eq.~\eqref{eq:Ic-formula} and numerical calculations is shown in Fig.~\ref{fig:supercurrent}.
-It is interesting to note that Eq.~\eqref{eq:Ic-formula} takes the same form as the order parameter in the AM, cf. Eq.~\eqref{eq:formula}.
-This suggests that the measurement of $I_{c}$ gives direct access to information about the order parameter.
+It is interesting to note that Eq.~\eqref{eq:Ic-formula} takes the same form as the order parameter in the altermagnet, cf. Eq.~\eqref{eq:formula}.
+This suggests that the measurement of $I_c$, as a function of junction length, chemical potential, and junction orientation can give access to the information about the proximity-induced order parameter, such as its dependence on position (measured from the AM-SC interface), chemical potential and junction orientation.

-Clearly, $I_{c}$ exhibits oscillations around zero as a function of $L$ and $\sqrt{\mu}$ in the AM~[Figs.~\ref{fig:supercurrent}(a) and \ref{fig:supercurrent}(c)].
+Strikingly, $I_{c}$ exhibits pronounced oscillations around zero as a function of junction length $L$ and chemical potential $\mu$ in the altermagnet, as shown in Figs.~\ref{fig:supercurrent}\textbf{a} and \ref{fig:supercurrent}\textbf{c}.
 The periodicity in $L$ is given by $\mathcal{P}_{y}=2\pi/(\sqrt{\mu}\mathcal{F}_{\theta_{m}})$, while the periodicity in $\sqrt{\mu}$ reads $\mathcal{P}_{\mu}=2\pi/(L\mathcal{F}_{\theta_{m}}).$ They are the same as those in the order parameter.
-Thus, similarly, $I_{c}$ oscillates more rapidly in junctions along a crystalline axis.
-Moreover, for large given $L$ and $\mu$, we can also observe oscillations of $I_{c}$ as a function of junction orientation $\varphi$.
-These oscillations indicate $0$-$\pi$ transitions in the Josephson junction as we change $L$, $\mu$ or $\varphi$~[Figs.~\ref{fig:supercurrent}(b) and \ref{fig:supercurrent}(d)].
-It is important to note that the $\pi$-junction in the altermagnetic junction occurs in absence of a net magnetization.
-This is in contrast to ferromagnetic or antiferromagnetic junctions where a $\pi$-state requires a \textit{finite} net magnetization ~\citep{Oboznov06PRL,Andersen06PRL,Kawabata10PRL,Hart17Nphys,Chen18NC,CLi18NMat,Ryazanov01PRL,Blum02PRL,Kontos02PRL}.
+Thus, similarly, $I_{c}$ oscillates more rapidly in junctions along a crystalline axis where the spin splitting of the altermagnet vanishes.
+In addition, $I_c$ is a periodic function of junction orientation $\varphi$ with period $\pi/2$.
+For large given $L$ and $\mu$, we also observe oscillations of $I_{c}$ around zero as a function of $\varphi$ within a period (see Fig.~\ref{fig:supercurrent}\textbf{e}).
+The oscillations become denser when $\varphi$ is close to $n\pi/2$ with $n$ being an integer because $\mathcal{F}_{\theta_m}$ changes faster there.
+Experimentally, one could fabricate curved devices with a series of superconducting lead pairs, similar to those used for anisotopic magnetoresistance measurements~\cite{Dai22PRL,Wang23AE}, which allows an effective rotation of the junction orientation.